From ancient history to modern art, explore the city with our list of the 50 best museums and galleries in London.

 Take a tour of the best in British art at Tate Britain, sister gallery to Tate Modern.
 Discover masterpieces from 1500 to the present day, by the likes of Hockney, Bacon, Turner, Riley, Lowry and Moore.

 The Museum of London Docklands houses all manner of objects charting London’s history as a port.
-Exhibits housed in this 200-year-old warehouse include Sailortown, recreating what life was like in 19th-century London; and London, Sugar & Slavery, about the capital’s role in the transatlantic slave trade.
+Exhibits found within this 200-year-old warehouse include Sailortown, recreating what life was like in 19th-century London; and London, Sugar & Slavery, about the capital’s role in the transatlantic slave trade.

 Stand face to face with kings, queens and modern-day celebrities at the National Portrait Gallery, home to the world’s largest collection of portraits.
 Works include the Chandos portrait, the most famous painting of William Shakespeare; a sketch of Jane Austen by her sister; and a painting of the Brontë sisters by their brother.